- North Carolina has a low unemployment rate and competitive labor market.

-North Carolina Score
+North Carolina SCORE

-U.S. Small Business Administration District Offices
+U.S. Small Business Administration District Office

-The U.S. Small Business Administration (SBA) offers financing and grants, as well as consultations and counseling services.
-There are also opportunities to apply for federal government contracts through the SBA and avenues for obtaining assistance in the wake of natural disasters.
+The SBA offers financing and grants as well as consultations and counseling services.
+There are also opportunities to apply for federal government contracts through the SBA and avenues for assistance in the wake of natural disasters.

 North Carolina Small Business and Technology Development Centers